ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/DefineWorkflow.rst

 The following sections are constructs of the interface, while all others are direct translations to tags available in Rocoto.
 Any tag that allows for attributes to the XML tag will take an ``attrs`` nested dictionary entry.

 ``attrs``: Any of the attributes to the task tag in Rocoto.
 This is meant to be a subdictionary defining any of the Rocoto-supported attributes, where the key is the name of the attribute, and the value is what Rocoto expects.
-This might include any combination of the following: cycledefs, maxtries, throttle, or final.
+Attributes might include any combination of the following: cycledefs, maxtries, throttle, or final.

 ``envars``: A dictionary of keys that map to variable names that will be exported for the job.
 These will show up as the set of ``<envar>`` tags in the XML.
 The value will be the value of the defined variable when it is exported.